andre-campos/angular-requirejs-couchpotato-tests/README.md

 grunt karma

-You shouldn't need to download any dependencies as the node modules are alread in this repository.
+You shouldn't need to download any dependencies as the node modules are already in this repository.